camit001/Python-In-30-Days/Day_26_Python_web/26_Python_web.md

 Request methods, there are different request methods(GET, POST, PUT, DELETE) are the common request methods which allow us to do CRUD(Create, Read, Update, Delete) operation.

-In the post, route we will use GET and POST method alternative depending on the type of request, check how it looks in the code below.
+In the post, route we will use GET and POST method alternative depending on the request type, check how it looks in the code below.
 The request method is a function to handle request methods and also to access form data. app.py

 ```py